 1/ Money Smart Budget by the federal government and ASIC (Australian Securities & Investments Commission).
 It’s extremely simple but can be limiting on what you can input.
 The Money Smart’s budget spreadsheet found here:

-2/ AMP’s Budget Planner Spreadsheet found here:
+2/ Simply Altruism’s Budget Planner Spreadsheet found here:

-So let us begin your journey and I’ll step you through what will seem like a minefield of information.
+So let us begin your journey and I’ll guide you through what will seem like a minefield of information.
 Don’t worry, I know your anxiety levels are high right now and it will feel really daunting but there really is no need to worry.
-The spreadsheet is made up different areas – it really is as simple as follow the bouncing ball and fill in the boxes 🙂
+The spreadsheet is made up of different areas – it really is as simple as follow the bouncing ball and fill in the boxes 🙂

 There are two types of information that you are going to need: